 Every horse owner must understand the basic hoof care principles, from maintaining a healthy hoof with daily attention to evaluating a trim or shoeing job.
-Below are some of the tools needed from the basics to the professional tools your farrier or trimmer will use.
+Below are some of the tools needed from the basics to the professional tools your farrier or trimmer will use for adequate hoof care.

 Hooves should be picked out at least once daily to check for foreign objects, bruising or signs of disease.
 Use the pick in a downward and outward motion to remove debris.
 The hoof pick is also used to pack medicated cotton into the sides and cleft of frog in cases of thrush.

 A weekly scrubbing with a stiff bristle or wire brush and soap and water will remove mud and dead tissue that can harbor pathogens like those for thrush.
 If you ride in an oiled arena, this scrubbing should be more frequent to allow air to get at the frog and sole.

 A sanding block or rasp can smooth out chips and flakes between farrier/trimmer visits to prevent them from catching and expanding.
 It doesn’t replace regular trims and should not be used excessively.

 Should your horse lose a shoe, a hoof boot or several wraps of duct tape can prevent further hoof damage while you are waiting for the farrier.
 Either can be brought on a trail ride so that you can ride the horse home even if a shoe is lost partway through.

 Everyone who has a shod horse should know how to pull a loose shoe.
 The most useful tool for this is a crease nail puller, which can open the clinches and also grasp the nail heads to pull them out one by one.
 This is much safer and easier than levering the shoe off.
 Ask your farrier to demonstrate how to use them.